$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 The notion of reduction just defined is useful for us because $\rnl$ and $\rul$ admit natural complete problems under this notion.
 These complete relations are defined in terms of NFAs and we call them $\nfa$ and $\unfa$.
 We already introduced $\nfa$ in Section \ref{nlclass}, and we now define $\unfa$ as

 where an NFA is said to be unambiguous if there exists exactly one accepting run for every string accepted by~it.

-To see how these relations could be complete for our classes, consider the following.
+\review{Recall from Section \ref{nlclass} that $\nfa \in \rnl$.
+Besides, it is easy to see that $\unfa \in \rul$.} To see \review{why these relations are complete} for our classes, consider the following.
 Take a relation $R$ in $\rnl$ (the case for $\rul$ is the same).
 We know there is an $\nl$-transducer $M$ that characterizes it.
 Run now $M$ on some given input $x$.
-Since $M$ has logarithmic space, there is only a polynomial number of different configurations that $M$ can ever be in (polynomial on $|x|$).
+Since \review{$M$ works in logarithmic space}, there is only a polynomial number of different configurations that $M$ can ever be in (\review{polynomial in $|x|$}).
 Hence, we can consider the set of possible configurations as the states of an NFA $\nA_x$, which then has only polynomial size.
 The transitions of $\nA_x$ are determined by the transitions between the configurations of $M$.
 Moreover, a symbol output by the transducer $M$ is interpreted as a symbol read by the automaton $\nA_x$.
 In this way, $\nA_x$ accepts exactly the language $W_R(x)$.
 We formalize this idea in the following result.

 \begin{proposition} \begin{sloppypar} $\nfa$ is complete for $\rnl$ and $\unfa$ is complete for $\rul$. \end{sloppypar} \end{proposition} We will prove the result only for the case of $\rul$ and $\unfa$, as the other case is completely analogous.
-The following lemma is the key ingredient in ou argument.
-The proof of this lemma is given in Appendix \ref{app-lemma_ufa_from_relation}. \begin{lemma} Let $R$ be a relation in $\rul$ defined on an alphabet $\Sigma$.
-Then there exists a polynomial-time algorithm that, given $x \in \Sigma^*$, produces an unambiguous NFA $\nA_x$ such that $y \in W_R(x)$ if and only if $y$ is accepted by $\nA_x$. \end{lemma}
+The following lemma is the key ingredient in our argument.
+The proof of this lemma is given in Appendix \ref{app-lemma_ufa_from_relation}. \begin{lemma} Let $R$ be a relation in $\rul$.
+Then there exists a polynomial-time algorithm that, given $x \in \{0,1\}^*$, produces an unambiguous NFA $\nA_x$ such that $y \in W_R(x)$ if and only if $y$ is accepted by $\nA_x$. \end{lemma}

-\begin{proof}[Proof of Proposition \ref{prop_complete_problems}] Let $R$ be a relation in $\rul$ and $x$ be a string in $\Sigma^*$.
+\begin{proof}[Proof of Proposition \ref{prop_complete_problems}] Let $R$ be a relation in $\rul$ and $x$ be a string in $\{0,1\}^*$.
 We know by Lemma~\ref{lemma_ufa_from_relation} that we can construct in polynomial time an unambiguous NFA $\nA_x$ such that $y \in W_R(x)$ if and only if $y$ is accepted by $\nA_x$.
 Now, since $R$ is a $p$-relation, there exists a polynomial $q$ such that $|y|=q(|x|)$ for all $y\in W_R(x)$.
 Thus, we have that all words accepted by $\nA_x$ have the same length $q(|x|)$.
 We conclude that $W_R(x) = W_\unfa\left(\left(\nA_x, 0^{q(|x|)}\right)\right)$.
 Since this works for every $R\in\rul$ and every input $x$, by definition of completeness we deduce that $\unfa$ is complete for $\rul$. \end{proof}